0snap/zeek-docker/README.md

     $ docker run --net=host --name=zeek -ti fixel/zeek -i enp0s31f6

-The logs will be stored in `/usr/local/bro/logs/current`.
-The parent folder `/usr/local/bro/logs` is marked as docker volume.
+The logs will be stored in `/usr/local/bro/logs`, which is marked as docker volume.
 You can extract the logs by the usual means of container management.